solvvy/mobile-integration/Webview-instructions.md

 ```

-9. The final version of the `MainActivity.kt` should look like this:
+9. Now your `MainActivity.kt` should look like this:
 ```kotlin
 package com.example.myapplication